The breakdown of weak null singularities inside black holes: Proof of Theorem and Theorem

 \subsection{Proof of Theorem \ref{maincorollary} and propagation of the mass blow-up}

 We now start with the stronger assumptions of Theorem \ref{maincorollary}.
 We will simply prove that those assumptions imply the assumptions of Theorem \ref{maintheorem}, which we can then apply.
-For this, we need to use a result from \cite{Moi4}, which propagates the blow up of the Hawking mass, providing $\phi$ and $Q$ are controlled: \begin{lem}[Propagation of the Hawking mass blow up, \cite{Moi4}] If there exists $u_1 < u_{\infty}(\CH)$ such that and $v_1 \in \RR$ large enough, a constant $D>0$ such that for all $v \geq v_1$: then, for all $ u_1 \leq u_2 < u_{\infty}(\CH)$,
+For this, we need to use a result from \cite{Moi4}, which propagates the blow up of the Hawking mass, providing $\phi$ and $Q$ are controlled: \begin{lem}[Propagation of the Hawking mass blow up, \cite{Moi4}] If there exists $u_1 < u_{\CH} $ (recall the definition of $u_{\CH}$ from Section~\ref{preliminary}) such that $v_1 \in \RR$ large enough and a constant $D>0$ such that for all $v \geq v_1$: then, for all $ u_1 \leq u_2 < u_{\CH}$,

-Therefore, for all $u_1 \leq u < u_{\infty}(\CH)$, there exists $v(u)$ such that $(u,v(u)) \in \T$. \end{lem} \begin{proof} This statement is proven in \cite{Moi4} but we give a streamlined version of the argument for the benefits of the reader.
+Thus, for all $u_1 \leq u < u_{\CH}$, there exists $v(u)$ such that $(u,v(u)) \in \T$. \end{lem} \begin{proof} This statement is proven in \cite{Moi4} but we give a streamlined version of the argument for the benefits of the reader.